mako-framework/docs/07_packages/01_packages.md

 Packages can also have their own configuration files, language strings and views.
 The directory tree below shows you the default directory structure but you can change it if you want to.
 All you have to do is override the appropriate ```get*Path``` method in your package class.

 	├─ config/
  	|  └─ ...
+ 	├─ resources/
- 	├─ i18n/
+ 	|  ├─ i18n/
-	|  └─ en_US/
+	|  |  └─ en_US/
-	|     └─ strings/
+	|  |     └─ strings/
+    |  |        └─ ...
+    |  └─ views/
     |     └─ ...
 	├─ src/
  	│  └─ FooPackage.php
- 	├─ views/
- 	|  └─ ...
 	└─ composer.json

 Loading configuration files, language strings and views from a package is a little different from loading them from an application.
-You have to prefix the name of the item you want to load by the package file namespace followed by to colons (```::```).
+You have to prefix the name of the item you want to load with the package file namespace followed by to colons (```::```).

 	$view = $this->view->create('acme-foo::vista');

-	php reactor acme-foo::hello_world

 By default the file namespace of a package will be the package name where the slash has been replaced by a hyphen (e.g. ```acme/foo``` becomes ```acme-foo```).
 You can override this by setting the ```$fileNamespace``` propery in your package class.